 Protected as a World Heritage Site, the Great Barrier Reef is the largest structure in the world made of living organisms.
 Cook ran aground at a location near Queensland, which is now known as Endeavour Reef—named for the ship.
 Beached for an entire day the crew ended up tossing 50 tons into the sea so the ship could float higher, and when the tide rose a bit, she was freed to return to the open ocean.

-In 1969 an underwater search discovered the six abandoned cannons, ballast, and an anchor which had been discarded.
+In 1969 an underwater search discovered the six abandoned cannons, ballast, and an anchor that had been discarded.
 The six original cannons are on display at Botany Bay, Cooktown, Canberra, Philadelphia, Wellington, NZ, and London.

 The three-year voyage is remembered as one of history’s greatest journeys of discovery.
 Cook named new features, but always used the native names of the islands and coastlines on European maps for the first time—all crafted using his superior surveying and cartographic skills.
 WATCH a short video… (1770)